 The seriousness of the alleged offense and the child’s prior record carry more weight than the other factors.
 The contents of the report are not admissible at trial.
 A hearing regarding the contents of the study will then be held.

-If you have been charged as a juvenile with a juvenile crime and are trying to avoid being certified as an adult, contact Keller Law Offices for a free consultation.
+If you have been charged as a juvenile with a juvenile crime and are trying to avoid being certified as an adult, contact Keller Criminal Defense Attorneys for a free consultation.
 You will need an experienced attorney on your side to contest the contents of the report and to avoid being certified as an adult.
 Contact , an experienced Minnesota Juvenile Criminal Defense Attorney.